riccardobernardi/Docs-Assignment1-TensorLib/README.md

 The second method that uses a vector is useful when the queries does not come from the user but from other methods of the library.
 Using vector in practice permits a programmatically buildable query.

 Third and Fourth methods offer an other way to get and set values from/to Tensor.

+Initialize method allow to specify a new vector to use as data container, it must have same size of the old vector.

 Slicing Method: